As a business owner, you might find you can’t sleep at night even though you’re dead tired. You may struggle to shut your brain off.

 - You start catastrophizing, or thinking of worst-case scenarios.

-How to shut off your brain so you can sleep
+How to shut off your brain if you can’t sleep at night

 The bad news is that the nature of the mind is to think.
 Thinking is its job.